Real Estate Trust vs LLC (What’s The Difference?)

 Choosing either is based on your specific goals and preferences.

-It is recommended that you consult an attorney who can advise you on the best way to set up your real estate investment, depending on your individual needs and state law.
+We recommend consulting an attorney who can advise you on the best way to set up your real estate investment, depending on your individual needs and state law.

 If you still need more assistance always seek legal advice from a trusted law firm.